 - Twitter handle and hashtags if applicable

-- Any other relevant online links to videos, films, blogs etc
+- Links to any other relevant online videos, films, blogs etc

 —When will the Architecture Fringe take place?

 The Architecture Fringe 2018 will open on the evening of Friday 8th June 2018 and take place 8 – 24 June 2018.
-Your projects can take place at any point during this period – some will run over the whole period and other will be one-off events on only selected dates.
+Your projects can take place at any point during this period – some will run over the whole period and others will be one-off events on only selected dates.

-—What if I want to do my project out with July?
+—What if I want to do my project outwith June?

 —Where can projects take place?

 Anywhere in Scotland!
-Projects can take place indoors or outdoors, in traditional venues or unusual spaces, depending on the nature of your project.
-So long as you have necessary permissions to use any space and you manage the health and safety for your project location, it can take place anywhere.
+Projects can take place indoors or outdoors, in traditional venues or unusual spaces depending on the nature of your project.
+So long as you have the necessary permissions to use any space and you manage the health & safety for your project location it can take place anywhere.

 —Does the Architecture Fringe offer funding?

-No – the platform is run by a voluntary steering group and does not fund open programme projects.
+No – the platform is run by a voluntary production team and does not fund open programme projects.
 We do however offer project support and promotion via the monthly meet-ups and by connecting your work with other projects and sharing details across our media and professional networks.
 Previous projects on the Open Platform have gained their own funding through cultural organisations, community funding, sponsorship and other sources, and by joining meet-ups participants can share contacts and advice.

 —Will the Architecture Fringe help me deliver my project?

 All organisers contributing to the open platform programme are responsible for presenting and delivering their own projects.
 Contributors remain in control of their own work and are solely responsible for all aspects and liability relating to that work including funding, management, insurance, health & safety, press and advertising.
-Whilst The Architecture Fringe cannot accept responsibility for work undertaken by others, the monthly meetups are a great way to get peer feedback on emergent ideas as well as find collaborators, venues, get funding tips etc. The Architecture Fringe reserves the right to decline inclusion of work on the open platform that is not suitable.
+Whilst The Architecture Fringe cannot accept responsibility for work undertaken by others, the monthly meet-ups are a great way to get peer feedback on emergent ideas as well as find collaborators, venues, get funding tips etc. The Architecture Fringe reserves the right to decline the inclusion of work on the open platform which is deemed unsuitable.

 —Will the Architecture Fringe manage the issuing of tickets for my project?